-Breville Fast-Slow Pro Pressure Cooker Lawsuit Filed in Georgia Federal Court by Johnson // Becker, PLLC
+Breville Fast-Slow Pressure Cooker Lawsuit Filed in Georgia Federal Court by Johnson // Becker, PLLC

-This lawsuit alleges that Breville, the manufacturer of the recalled Fast-Slow Pro Pressure Cooker, has misrepresented the safety of its pressure cookers.
+This lawsuit alleges that Breville, the manufacturer of the recalled Fast-Slow Pressure Cooker, has misrepresented the safety of its pressure cookers.

 ST. PAUL, Minn., Jan.
 5, 2021 /PRNewswire/ -- Johnson // Becker, PLLC is a nationwide products liability law firm with extensive experience representing victims of pressure cooker explosions.
 The firm represents over 260 clients who have been severely burned by exploding pressure cookers designed and sold by over two dozen different manufacturers.

-Johnson // Becker filed this Complaint alleging that Breville, the manufacturer of the recalled Fast-Slow Pro Pressure Cooker, misrepresented the safety of its pressure cookers.
+Johnson // Becker filed this Complaint alleging that Breville, the manufacturer of the recalled Fast-Slow Pressure Cooker, misrepresented the safety of its pressure cookers.
 The Complaint was filed on behalf of Todd Jones.

 Mr. Jones' pressure cooker exploded while under pressure on January 6, 2019.
 As a result of the explosion, Mr. Jones sustained severe burns.
 According to the Complaint, the Breville pressure cookers are marketed as being "safe."
-However, Mr. Jones alleges that despite Breville's claims of safety, the Fast-Slow Pro Pressure Cookers cannot be safely used as advertised.
+However, Mr. Jones alleges that despite Breville's claims of safety, the Fast-Slow Pressure Cookers cannot be safely used as advertised.

 This is not the first time Breville has had issues with its pressure cookers.
-On December 22, 2015, Breville started a recall of its Fast-Slow Pro Pressure Cookers after receiving reports of burn related injuries caused by steam and the hot contents of the pot erupting out of its exploding pressure cookers.
+On December 22, 2015, Breville started a recall of its Fast-Slow Pressure Cookers after receiving reports of burn related injuries caused by steam and the hot contents of the pot erupting out of its exploding pressure cookers.

 This suit is filed by Michael K. Johnson, Kenneth W. Pearson and Adam J. Kress of Johnson // Becker, PLLC.